jamie3/resume/README.md

 Senior Software Developer, Mobile and Enterprise Services 2017

-Duties included development and maintenance of several APIs for use by various products such as WestJet's mobile app.
+Duties included development and maintenance of several APIs for use by various products such as WestJet's mobile app and Westjet.com.

 Integration Developer III
 2015-2017

 As an Integration Developer my role was to develop integration solutions for WestJet's internal business systems and external guest-facing systems.

 ### Java Developer - FLYHT